 8. Preserve the environmental quality of the county while encouraging economic development that is environmentally sensitive.

-Limit the number of driveway entrances on highways and other major streets.
+Design driveway access points with public and highway safety in mind.

+.

 Preserve adequate rights-of-way for future arterial traffic routes.

 Reduce visual clutter and safety hazards by encouraging aesthetic standards and design requirements to maintain and improve the county’s visual appeal and image (including but not limited to towers and signage).